 Going to Jail

 After the police arrest you, they’ll book you into jail.
 The Bucks County Jail is located at 1730 S. Easton Rd., Doylestown.
 Depending on the circumstances, the police may immediately release you.
-However, for more serious crimes, you’ll need to obtain bail.
+However, for more serious crimes, you’ll need to obtain bail, and having a Bucks County criminal defense attorney can greatly assist in securing your release and guiding you through the next steps.

 Preliminary Hearing